Teen Titans (TV series): Discontinuation and proposed rebranding

 In mid-November 2005, TitansTower.com reported that prospects for a sixth season were unlikely, and fans were urged to express their support for the show to Cartoon Network.
-Several days after this initial posting, it was announced that the fifth season would indeed be the last.
+Several days after this initial posting, the fifth season was announced to be the last.
 Series story editor Rob Hoegee and series director Heather Maxwell stated that Cartoon Network chose not to renew the show, and that the ending to the fifth season was written with the awareness that it would probably be the series finale, thus there were never any plans for a sixth season, otherwise they would not have ended the fifth season the way they did with "Things Change".

 As early as August 2006, there were reports that Teen Titans would undergo a possible rebranding, with producer Glen Murakami citing the 1995 hiatus of Batman: The Animated Series, which was retooled in 1997 as The New Batman Adventures.
 According to Hoegee, this had been suggested by Sam Register, producer of the series, after he and producer David Slack had left the show, leaving Murakami and story editor and writer Amy Wolfram to develop and put together a pitch for the rebrand that would have expanded the team with the characters introduced in the fifth season, and bring in a brand new villain who had ties to some classic Titans villains from the comics.
 Murakami also expressed interest in using Phobia, Mister Twister, and Ravager.
 When they had sent the pitch in, it was ultimately declined.
-According to Wil Wheaton, the actor who provided the voice of Aqualad, new Warner Bros.
+Wil Wheaton (Aqualad's voice actor) revealed that new Warner Bros.
 Feature Animation executives made the decision to not renew the show based on the repitch.
 Slack stated that he was given different reasons for not renewing the show; either the ratings dropped after the "scary" season 4, or Mattel wanted the show dead because Bandai had the show's toy deal.
-Cartoon Network announced that Mattel had become its "master toy licensee" in 2006.
+Mattel was named as "master toy licensee" in 2006 by Cartoon Network.

 After the series finale, Warner Bros.
 Animation released a feature film titled Teen Titans: Trouble in Tokyo.
-The film premiered at San Diego Comic-Con and was shown on Cartoon Network first on September 15, 2006, before airing on Kids' WB on September 16, and releasing on DVD on February 6, 2007.
+The film premiered at San Diego Comic-Con and was shown on Cartoon Network first on September 15, 2006, and releasing on DVD on February 6, 2007.

 In April 2021, ComicBookMovie.com founder Nate Best reported acquiring pitch documents for the rebrand and shared details in an exclusive article.
 According to Best, the rebrand would have been titled New Teen Titans, and would have featured a rotating cast rather than focusing on the original five members.
 Some of these proposed teamups included: